 The left elbow of the statue of Lorenzo is resting on a small box with an animal head.
 It is interesting that on a well-known fresco by Luigi Flammingo in Museo degli Argenti in Florence we see Lorenzo the Magnificent sitting in an armchair with his left arm also resting on an animal head.
 This painting refers to the 16th century, probably it was created already after Michelangelo's death.

 It is not by chance that the above mentioned fresco opens the list of illustrations collected by Italian art historian Lorenzo Tanzini for his article devoted to the Magnificent.
-This list finishes with the picture of Lorenzo's statue from the New Sacristy with an appropriate attribute to the Magnificient.
+This list ends with the picture of Lorenzo's statue from the New Sacristy with an appropriate attribute to the Magnificient.

 Lorenzo Tanzini, L'importanza di essere Magnifico, MediovEvo, Settembre, 2005, p.
 56.